rux-lang/Web/src/api/format/index.md

 ## Platform support

-The package is pure computation over strings, so it runs wherever [`Text`](/api/text/) does: illumos, Linux, macOS, and Windows. **BSD is not implemented yet** — the allocation underneath a `String` fails there, so a program that converts a value on BSD compiles but does not work.
+The package is pure computation over strings, so it runs wherever [`Text`](/api/text/) does: FreeBSD, Linux, macOS, and Windows.

 ## Ownership